joacorapela/svGPFA/doc/sphinx/source/index.rst

-.. sVGPFA documentation master file, created by sphinx-quickstart on Tue Dec 10 18:22:30 2019.
+.. svGPFA documentation master file, created by sphinx-quickstart on Tue Dec 10 18:22:30 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.